Vsevolod Starosselsky

-Vsevolod Starosselsky (Vsevolod Dmitryevich Staroselsky, Все́волод Дми́триевич Старосе́льский; 7 March 1875 – 29 June 1935) was a Russian military officer of Russian and Georgian noble background, known for his role in the aftermath of the Persian Constitutional Revolution as a commander of the Persian Cossack Brigade from 1918 to 1920.
+Vsevolod Starosselsky (Vsevolod Dmitriyevich Staroselsky, Все́волод Дми́триевич Старосе́льский; 7 March 1875 – 29 June 1935) was a Russian military officer of Russian and Georgian noble background, known for his role in the aftermath of the Persian Constitutional Revolution as a commander of the Persian Cossack Brigade from 1918 to 1920.

 Career in Russia and Iran

 Vsevolod Starosselsky was born into the family of Russian general Dmitry Staroselsky and Georgian princess Ekaterina Guramishvili (Guramova).
 He was raised in the liberal aristocratic milieu in Tiflis and trained at the Page Corps.
 He fought in the Savage Division during World War I and was given command of the Kabarda Cavalry Regiment and promoted to the rank of colonel in 1916.
 After the Russian Revolution of 1917, he entered the service of Qajar Iran.
 In 1918, he became commander of the Persian Cossack Brigade, the only organized military unit in Iran, as a result of an internal coup within the brigade against its commander, Colonel Georgy Klerzhe, a suspected Bolshevik sympathizer.
-In this role, Starosselsky was helped by the Iranian officer Reza Shah, the future shah of Iran, and tacitly supported by the United Kingdom.
+In this role, Starosselsky was helped by the Iranian officer Reza Khan, the future shah of Iran, and tacitly supported by the United Kingdom.
 As historian Stephanie Cronin states, Staroselsky's primary objective in seizing command of and consolidating the Brigade after the chaos of 1917 was to preserve an instrument of Imperial Russian power in Iran while awaiting the victory of the Whites in the civil war.
 He exerted significant influence on the politics of Iran as he fought a military campaign against the Jangalis and their Bolshevik allies in Gilan, acceding to a dictatorial power in northern Iran.
 Around the same time, his relations with the British increasingly soured as Starosselsky sought to decrease British influence in Tehran.